 The Picture House presents the best in independent, international, documentary, and classic cinema in a beautifully restored 1921 theater.
 As southern Westchesterï¿½s nonprofit alternative to commercial multiplex theaters, we invite actors, directors, screenwriters, producers, critics, and others to engage with our audiences.

 The great old movie houses of the past have largely been carved up, torn down, or turned into something completely different.
-As a nonprofit organization dedicated to the preservation and restoration of one of few surviving – and still operating – single-screen theaters, we work to ensure that, with a history of over 90 years, The Picture House will continue to entertain audiences for generations to come.
+As a nonprofit organization dedicated to the preservation and restoration of one of the few surviving ï¿½ and still operating ï¿½ single-screen theaters, we work to ensure that The Picture House will continue to entertain audiences for generations to come.

 In a world where you can carry a movie screen in your pocket, the 1921 Picture House preserves the sense of community, wonder, and engagement that has existed since the formation of the first theaters.
 It is a cultural institution dedicated to the art of film.
 We believe passionately in the power of film to delight audiences, inspire creativity, build and bridge communities, and change lives.
 The Picture House offers a distinct alternative to commercial movie theaters by providing dynamic film and education programs to a diverse and multi-generational audience in Westchester County, the Bronx, and Connecticut.
 In an area sorely lacking for art-house film programming and film education opportunities, we work to transform the local cinematic landscape.